 Credit Hours: 90

-5 Workshop Course-Meeting on Wednesday nights from 6pm-9pm.
+5 Workshop Course-Meeting on Saturday Mornings from 9 am - 12 pm.

 Limited to 15 Students max; Minimum 4 Students to conduct class.

 Program Location: Dickerson & Nieman Realtors, 6277 E. Riverside Blvd., Rockford, IL 61114